On this page

 Handle Synchronization

 CloudKit can do all the synchronizations silently in the background.
 If you are debugging with Xcode, you can see lots of CloudKit-related logs in the console view.
-There you can see every model we create using CoreData will be saved in iCloud as CKRecord.
+There you can see that every model we create using CoreData is saved in iCloud as a CKRecord.

 Though CloudKit can do almost everything for you automatically, a problem exists which you should take care of.

-Think about a scene our users definitely would encounter.
-They are using your app on their iPhones, while CloudKit synchronize changes to your local store in the background, say a piece of data on the list has been deleted.
-When the bad-luck user tap the cell with this piece of data, what would happen?
-CloudKit documentation tells as below:
+Think about a scenario our users would definitely encounter.
+They’re using your app on their iPhones while CloudKit synchronizes changes to your local store in the background — say a piece of data on the list has been deleted.
+When the unlucky user taps the cell with this piece of data, what happens?
+The CloudKit documentation says:

 Isolate the Current View from Store Changes

-Yes, we do not have to show the users every change CloudKit fetch.
-Keep current data view from the remote one is really necessary.
-You should pin a context
+Yes, we don’t have to show the users every change CloudKit fetches.
+Keeping the current data view isolated from the remote one is necessary.
+You should pin a context: